Eating Disorders Can Happen To Anyone

 Who can develop an eating disorder?
 Well, the answer may surprise you, because the truth is that anyone at any stage of their life, rich, famous, young, old can develop an eating disorder.

 Eating disorders, which is a mental, social illness affects millions of people's lives, sometimes with fatal results.
-For many young women fifteen to twenty four who are afflicted with an eating disorder the death rate is the highest.
+Young women aged fifteen to twenty four who are afflicted with an eating disorder the death rate is the highest.

 Although we hear a great deal about young women and eating disorders, the truth is that eating disorders can happen to almost anyone.
 While it does seem to affect teens and young women more, men, and older women can also suffer from an eating disorder.
 Surprisingly, eating disorders are also affecting women between the ages of 35 and 65 years of age as well as teens.